-Characteristic morphology of dried hydrogels samples were observed by FESEM.
-All hydrogels were opaque and possessed no particular texture or porousity on the surface (Figure 2).
+Characteristic morphology of dried hydrogel samples were observed by FESEM.
+All hydrogels were opaque and possessed no particular texture or porosity on the surface (Fig. 2).
 Each sample of hydrogel with different concentrations of KGM and Xanthan was conducted at magnification 1000x.
 The surface of (A,F) 100% KGM without XG, (B,G) crosslinked 70% KGM with 30% XG, (C,H) crosslinked 50% KGM with 50% XG, and (D,I) crosslinked 30% KGM with 70% XG were showed flat and even surfaces, but uneven and brittle for (E,J) 100% XG without KGM.

-Further analysis of the hydrogel 's cross section (the hydrogels were cut vertically from the centre) showed intricated sponge-like morphologies embedded inside the hydrogel.
-It can be observed the blend KGM-XG hydrogels had much better polymeric network, where the composition of helical structure XG was evident.
-The cross section of KGM-XG containing hydrogels appeared to have regular and linear structures, while single composition of KGM and XG containing hydrogels appeared with irregular and brittle structure.
+Further analysis of the hydrogel's cross section (the hydrogels were cut vertically from the centre) showed intricated sponge-like morphologies embedded inside the hydrogel.
+It can be observed the blend KGM-Xanthan hydrogels had a much better polymeric network, where the composition of the helical structure of xanthan was evident.
+The cross-section of KGM-Xanthan containing hydrogels appeared to have regular and linear structures, while the single composition of KGM and Xanthan containing hydrogels appeared with irregular and brittle structures.

-Figure 1.
-The morphologies of the surface and cross sections of (A, F) 100% KGM without XG, (B,G) crosslinked 70% KGM with 30% XG, (C,H) crosslinked 50% KGM with 50% XG, (D,I) crosslinked 30% KGM with 70% XG and (E, J) 100% XG without KGM observed using FESEM.
+Fig. 2 The morphologies of the surface and cross sections of (A, F) 100% KGM without XG, (B,G) crosslinked 70% KGM with 30% XG, (C,H) crosslinked 50% KGM with 50% XG, (D,I) crosslinked 30% KGM with 70% XG and (E, J) 100% XG without KGM observed using FESEM

-3.3 Observations of molecular interactions of KGM-XG using FTIR
+3.3 Observations of molecular interactions of KGM-Xanthan using FTIR

-The molecular interactions of KGM: XG is examined using Fourier Transform Infra-red (FTIR) as shown in Figure 3.
-All sample of hydrogels displayed the presence of -OH groups (hydroxyl) which gave broad band between $3650 - 3000 \text{ cm}^{-1}$.
-Generally, the presence of hydrophilic and hydrophobic moieties in hydrogels verified by FTIR spectroscopy give them a unique ability of to be soluble in both organic and aqueous solvents.
-Hydrophobicity is a crucial hydrogel's surface property where hydrophobic molecules have to be conducted in living physiological conditions [13].
-C-H broad (alkyl) group can be observed at stretching band (2850-3000 cm-1).
-Also, band from C=O (carbonyl) group that is associated with aldehyde group was identified at $1700 - 1720 \text{ cm}^{-1}$.
-The band positions of KGM: XG were marked to be higher at 1370 cm^{-1} and 1371 cm^{-1} of KGM-XG blend hydrogels where the assignment shifted from 1369 cm^{-1} in 100% KGM and 1374 cm^{-1} for 100% XG spectra.
-Carbon-oxygen single bonds displayed stretching bands in the region $1248 - 1100 \text{ cm}^{-1}$.
-The assignments were observed to be lower as increasing of XG concentration in hydrogels where the positions were shifted from 875 cm^{-1} in 100% KGM to 873 cm^{-1} in blend KGM-XG, and 872 cm^{-1} in 100% XG.
+The molecular interactions of KGM and Xanthan is examined using Fourier Transform Infrared (FTIR) as shown in Fig. 3.
+All samples of hydrogels displayed the presence of -OH groups (hydroxyl) which gave a broad band between 3650 - 3000 cm-1.
+Generally, the presence of hydrophilic and hydrophobic moieties in hydrogels verified by FTIR spectroscopy gives them a unique ability to be soluble in both organic and aqueous solvents.
+Hydrophobicity is a crucial hydrogel's surface property where hydrophobic molecules have to be conducted in living physiological conditions.
+C-H broad (alkyl) group can be observed at the stretching band (2850-3000 cm-1).
+Also, band from C=O (carbonyl) group that is associated with the aldehyde group was identified at 1700 - 1720 cm-1.
+The band positions of KGM and Xanthan were marked to be higher at 1370 cm-1 and 1371 cm-1 of KGM-Xanthan blend hydrogels, where the assignment shifted from 1369 cm-1 in 100% KGM and 1374 cm-1 for 100% Xanthan spectra.
+Carbon-single oxygen bonds displayed stretching bands in the region 1248 -1100 cm-1.
+The assignments were observed to be lower as increasing of Xanthan concentration in hydrogels where the positions were shifted from 875 cm-1 in 100% KGM to 873 cm-1 in blend KGM-Xanthan, and 872 cm-1 in 100% Xanthan.